IMF's Lagarde urges action on unfinished financial reforms

-TORONTO (Reuters) - Unfinished financial reforms are hampering recovery in key parts of the global economy and weighing on economic growth, the head of the International Monetary Fund warned on Thursday.
+TORONTO, Oct 25 (Reuters) - Unfinished financial reforms are holding back a recovery in key parts of the global economy, the head of the International Monetary Fund warned on Thursday.

-The global financial crisis prompted an overhaul of regulation in almost every part of the financial system from over-the-counter derivatives to bank capital requirements.
+The financial crisis prompted a new order of financial regulation in every part of the financial system from over-the-counter derivatives to bank capital requirements.

 But Lagarde said the global financial system was still not functioning well and there were powerful industry groups working against the implementation of the new rules.